DISCRIMINATION AND SEXUAL MISCONDUCT POLICY

 REQUESTING CONFIDENTIALITY FROM THE COLLEGE: HOW THE COLLEGE WILL WEIGH THE REQUEST AND RESPOND

-If a Complainant discloses an incident of sexual misconduct but wishes to maintain confidentiality or requests that no investigation into a particular incident be conducted or disciplinary action be taken, the College must weigh that request against the College’s primary obligation to provide a safe, non-discriminatory environment for all students and employees, including the Complainant.
-If the Complainant wishes confidentiality, they should speak with a Confidential Employee or seek assistance from an off-campus confidential resource such as the Lighthouse Counseling Center or One Place Family Justice Center.
-The College’s Advisors can provide privacy and will generally only report to the College that an incident occurred, without revealing any personally identifying information, if in the Advisor’s judgment it is in the best interest of the Complainant and no greater risk is apparent to the college community.
+If a complainant discloses an incident of sexual misconduct but wishes to maintain confidentiality or requests that no investigation into a particular incident be conducted or disciplinary action be taken, the College must weigh that request against the College’s primary obligation to provide a safe, non-discriminatory environment for all students and employees, including the complainant.
+If the complainant wishes confidentiality, they should speak with a Confidential Employee or seek assistance from an off-campus confidential resource such as the One Place Family Justice Center.
+The College’s Advisors can provide privacy and will generally only report to the College that an incident occurred, without revealing any personally identifying information, if in the Advisor’s judgment it is in the best interest of the complainant and no greater risk is apparent to the college community.
 Responsible Employees MUST report all details of incidents of sexual misconduct that come to their attention.

 - whether the sexual misconduct was committed by multiple persons;

 - whether the sexual misconduct was perpetrated with a weapon;

 - whether the College possesses other means to obtain relevant evidence of the sexual misconduct (e.g. security cameras or personnel, physical evidence);

 - whether the complainant’s report reveals a pattern of perpetration (e.g., via illicit use of drugs or alcohol) at a given location or by a particular group.

 The presence of one or more of these factors will lead the College to investigate and, if appropriate, pursue disciplinary and/or legal action.
 If none of these factors is present, the College will likely respect the complainant’s request for confidentiality or no investigation.